NorbertSourou/memoire.darius.apk/README.md

 # memoire

-A application to manage patients
+An application to manage patients

 ## Getting Started